auth0/docs/articles/sso/current/setup.md

 ## Configure connections

-1. Before enabling SSO on an [application](/applications), create and configure a connection for each [Pdentity Provider](/identityproviders) you want to use.
+Before enabling SSO on an [application](/applications), create and configure a connection for each [Identity Provider](/identityproviders) you want to use.

-2. For social identity providers, make sure the connection is not using [developer keys](/connections/social/devkeys).
+For social identity providers, make sure the connection is not using [developer keys](/connections/social/devkeys).

 ## Configure session lifetime limits